Viticulture & Wine Making

 “I love the intimacy of knowing each vintage.
 I have farmed the vineyards for over 20 years and remember each year clearly and what made that year unique.”

 Known to locals and fellow winemakers as a "purist" in her approach to viticulture and wine making, Karen J. Wood is a triple threat in the wine industry.
 She owns the land, farms the grapes and makes the wine!
-Her wines are well-known with the locals with several national and international awards to add.
+Her wines are well-known with the locals with several national and international awards.

 Karen believes farming the grapes is the most important aspect of wine making.
 She is intimate with her vineyards and patient; letting both the grapes and wine reveal themselves in their time, neither adding to or taking from the fruit during the wine making process.